 Option 3: Self Driving

 It is relatively easy to visit Yangmingshan by car or even scooter.
-You’ll need an International Driver’s Permit (IDP) issued from your country of residence (don’t trust online ones) to rent a car in Taiwan.
+You’ll need an International Driver’s Permit (IDP) issued from your country of residence (don’t trust online ones).
+Read my tips for renting and driving a car in Taiwan.
+I recommend renting one here.

 To rent a scooter in Taiwan, you’ll also need the IDP.
 In addition, some rental shops will require that your IDP has an A stamp (indicating that you are licensed to drive motorcycles in your home country).